What You Need To Know

 On April 5, 2016, the Mashpee Wampanoag Tribe broke ground on the First Light Casino and Resort in Taunton.

 On July 28, 2016, in the case Littlefield et al. vs. United States Department of Interior, a judge in U.S. District Court ruled that the Department of Interior did not have the authority to approve the Mashpee Wampanoag Tribe’s application for land-in-trust.
+The Bureau of Indian Affairs is now reviewing its land-in-trust decision, and construction in Taunton has been put on hold.

-At a time deemed appropriate, the Massachusetts Gaming Commission will engage in a public discussion to further our review of what course of action will be in the short and long-term best interests of Southeastern Mass. and the Commonwealth.
+At a time deemed appropriate, the Massachusetts Gaming Commission may engage in a public discussion to further our review of what course of action will be in the short and long-term best interests of Southeastern Mass. and the Commonwealth.

 MassGaming’s Regulatory Authority and Responsibility